ArieGoldkin/al-ui-components-creator/README.md

 ## ✨ Features

-- 🧠 **AI-Powered Generation**: Describe your form in natural language and watch it come to life
+- 🧠 **AI-Powered Generation**: Describe your component in natural language and watch it come to life
 - 🎨 **Modern UI/UX**: Beautiful, responsive design with smooth animations and modern chat interface
-- ⚡ **Real-time Preview**: See your form update instantly as you type
+- ⚡ **Real-time Preview**: See your component update instantly as you type
-- 🔧 **Form Validation**: Built-in validation with Zod and React Hook Form
+- 🔧 **Multiple Component Types**: Navigation, data display, feedback, and form components
 - 📱 **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices
 - 🎯 **TypeScript Support**: Full type safety throughout the application
 - 🚀 **Fast Development**: Hot reload, instant resizing, and optimized build process